 This course is about the nature of international business and how companies respond to forces in the international business environment.
-It includes analysis of the extent of the international business, the theories underlying it, and the forces affecting it.
-It also includes analysis of appropriate company responses to the international business phenomenon.
-Ultimately, this course prepares students manage a business in the international context.
+The first part of this course includes analysis of the extent of the international business, the theories underlying it, and the forces affecting it.
+Some of the topics covered in this part include: globalization, the history of international business and global trade, main actors in the international business environment. the role of culture in international business, theories and frameworks used to analyze the international business environment, etc. The second part of this course includes analysis of appropriate company responses to various developments in the international business environment.
+Topics covered in the second part include: strategic alliances, international entry modes, environmental scanning, international marketing strategies, etc. A particular emphasis is placed on managing human resources in the international context.
+Ultimately, this course prepares students to effectively manage a business in the international context.